PEXANE2/azure-docs.tr-tr/articles/sql-database/sql-database-managed-instance-aad-security-tutorial.md

     GO
     ```

-4. Araç çubuğunda **yürütme** oturumu oluşturmak için.
+4. Araç çubuğunda, oturum açmayı oluşturmak için **Yürüt** ' ü seçin.

-5. Aşağıdaki T-SQL komutunu çalıştırarak yeni eklenen oturum açma denetleyin:
+5. Aşağıdaki T-SQL komutunu yürüterek yeni eklenen oturum açma bilgilerini denetleyin:

     ```sql
     SELECT *